Ziegler Capital Management LLC Sells 3,100 Shares of Mercury General Co. (NYSE:MCY)

-Ziegler Capital Management LLC reduced its position in shares of Mercury General Co.
-(NYSE:MCY – Get Rating) by 11.3% in the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 24,369 shares of the insurance provider’s stock after selling 3,100 shares during the period.
-Ziegler Capital Management LLC’s holdings in Mercury General were worth $1,340,000 at the end of the most recent quarter.
+Ziegler Capital Management LLC cut its stake in Mercury General Co.
+(NYSE:MCY – Get Rating) by 11.3% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 24,369 shares of the insurance provider’s stock after selling 3,100 shares during the quarter.
+Ziegler Capital Management LLC’s holdings in Mercury General were worth $1,340,000 as of its most recent SEC filing.

-Several other institutional investors have also recently added to or reduced their stakes in MCY.
-Charles Schwab Investment Management Inc. raised its stake in shares of Mercury General by 2.2% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 511,706 shares of the insurance provider’s stock worth $27,152,000 after acquiring an additional 11,095 shares during the last quarter.
-Rockefeller Capital Management L.P. raised its stake in shares of Mercury General by 25.5% in the fourth quarter.
-Rockefeller Capital Management L.P. now owns 30,312 shares of the insurance provider’s stock worth $1,608,000 after acquiring an additional 6,163 shares during the last quarter.
-GSA Capital Partners LLP bought a new position in shares of Mercury General in the fourth quarter worth about $301,000.
-O Shares Investment Advisers LLC raised its stake in shares of Mercury General by 3.2% in the fourth quarter.
-O Shares Investment Advisers LLC now owns 24,971 shares of the insurance provider’s stock worth $1,325,000 after acquiring an additional 764 shares during the last quarter.
-Finally, Solidarilty Wealth LLC bought a new position in shares of Mercury General in the first quarter worth about $310,000.
+Other large investors also recently modified their holdings of the company.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main bought a new position in shares of Mercury General in the fourth quarter valued at about $45,000.
+Signaturefd LLC raised its position in shares of Mercury General by 59.6% in the first quarter.
+Signaturefd LLC now owns 1,055 shares of the insurance provider’s stock valued at $58,000 after purchasing an additional 394 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank grew its stake in shares of Mercury General by 36.9% in the first quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 3,978 shares of the insurance provider’s stock valued at $219,000 after acquiring an additional 1,073 shares in the last quarter.
+Inspire Investing LLC acquired a new position in shares of Mercury General in the first quarter valued at about $235,000.
+Finally, Lindenwold Advisors acquired a new position in shares of Mercury General in the fourth quarter valued at about $258,000.
 40.01% of the stock is owned by institutional investors.

 Mercury General Trading Up 0.5 %

-The firm also recently declared a quarterly dividend, which was paid on Thursday, June 30th.
-Investors of record on Thursday, June 16th were paid a dividend of $0.635 per share.
-This represents a $2.54 dividend on an annualized basis and a dividend yield of 6.06%.
-The ex-dividend date was Wednesday, June 15th.
-Mercury General’s dividend payout ratio (DPR) is -249.02%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, June 30th.
+Shareholders of record on Thursday, June 16th were paid a dividend of $0.635 per share.
+The ex-dividend date of this dividend was Wednesday, June 15th.
+This represents a $2.54 dividend on an annualized basis and a yield of 6.06%.
+Mercury General’s payout ratio is -249.02%.

 About Mercury General